-Seed Investments - We make initial seed investments in sponsored investment portfolios at the portfolio's formation.
+Seed Investments - We generally make initial seed investments in sponsored investment portfolio's formation, which are made on the same terms as are available to other investors.
 If the seed investment results in a controlling financial interest, we will consolidate the investment, and the underlying individual securities will be accounted for as trading securities.
 If the seed investment results in significant influence, but not control, the investment will be accounted for as an equity method investment.
 Significant influence is generally considered to exist with equity ownership levels between 20% and 50%, although other factors are considered.
 Seed investments in which we do not have a controlling financial interest or significant influence are classified as available-for-sale investments.
 These investments are measured at fair value in the Consolidated Statement of Financial Condition.
 Unrealized holding gains and losses for available-for-sale securities are excluded from earnings and reported in other comprehensive income until realized.
 Realized gains are recognized in non-operating income (loss).
-We currently do not have a controlling financial interest or significant influence in any of our seed investments.
+As of December 31, 2016, all of our seed investments were accounted for as available-for-sale securities.